-Independent Water Networks proposes to match the charges to customers on the Site to those of United Utilities and will offer a 2.5% discount against the charges set by United Utilities to customers on the Site for the 2023-24 charging year.
+Independent Water Networks will match or better United Utilities charges and offered a 2.5% discount against the charges set by United Utilities to customers on the Site for the 2023-24 charging year.
 This discount is to be reviewed annually.
 There are further savings for customers who opt to pay by Direct Debit or via e-billing.